medyagh/pdebug/README.md

 # pdebug
-a prettier debug.PrintStack() for golang a cleaner/ more readable stack trace, filters stack traces to list only code in your package and hide extra information.
+prettier debug.PrintStack() for golang ilters stack traces to list only code in your package and hide extra information.

 ### Usage